Decision-theoretic MPC: Motion Planning with Weighted Maneuver Preferences Under Uncertainty: Related Work

-A limited number of works aim to reduce the current uncertainty about the environment, thereby maximizing information content.
-Some works join disconnected visible areas and rationalize potential traffic participants \cite{yu2019occlusion, wang2021reasoning}.
+Several works aim to reduce the current uncertainty about the environment, and maximize the information.
+Some works integrate occlusion inference into planning and rationalize potential traffic participants \cite{yu2019occlusion, wang2021reasoning, sanchez2022foresee, zhao2024inference}.
 Others define the maximization of visible field as an additional driving objective and perform lateral offsetting to increase it \cite{andersen2019trajectory}.
-A promising approach is the execution of dedicated actions to actively maximize the vehicle's information of other vehicles' internal states, such as driving intentions \cite{sadigh2016information}.
+A promising approach is the execution of dedicated actions to actively maximize the vehicle's information of other vehicles' internal states, such as driving intentions \cite{sadigh2016information}, \cite[p.\ 127]{tas2022motion}.

-Motion planning under uncertainty can be framed as a partially observable Markov decision process (POMDP).
-The POMDP framework allows for a seamless integration of state, prediction \cite{ulbrich2013probabilistic, brechtel2014probabilistic, hubmannAutomatedDrivingUncertain2018}, and existence uncertainties \cite{boutonScalableDecisionMaking2018, hubmann2019pomdp, wray2021pomdps}.
-Works using this approach approximate the solution with sampling, which allows them to work with distributions of arbitrary forms and generalizes well to new scenes.
-However, the complexity of these models increases exponentially with the planning horizon.
-Therefore, they decide among a limited number of available actions to remain real-time capable.
-A recent work has analyzed the continuity of the reward in motion planning and leveraged this continuity to speed up planning \cite{tas2020efficient}.
-Despite this improvement, they are outperformed by planning approaches employing gradient-based optimization in terms of runtime efficiency.

 Lastly, there is a growing body of work using deep neural networks to learn the structure of the problem.
 The approaches that offer safety guarantees are built on the components of existing planning works: they either select a motion plan from a set of safe plans \cite{zeng2019end, casas2021mp3} or employ the aforementioned safety check methods to maintain safety \mbox{under uncertainty \cite{kamran2021minimizing}}.